kuujo/vertigo/README.md

 and sending messages to those listening components.
 When the output collector is started, it *binds to the component's address*.

-## How Vertigo gurantees message processing
+## How Vertigo guarantees message processing
 As messages make their way through networks Vertigo tracks them.
 Messages can have hierarchical structures - [message trees](#messages) - and Vertigo ensures that if any message at any point in a tree fails to be processed (times